What is an FLV File?

 If you’ve dealt with online video, whether watching or downloading, the FLV file format will be familiar to you.

-Most online video streaming services like Youtube, Yahoo!
-Video, VEVO, Hulu and Dailymotion use Flash Video.
+Time was when most online video streaming services like Youtube, Yahoo!
+Video, VEVO, Hulu, and Dailymotion used Flash Video.
+They have now moved to HTML5 after Adobe ended support for Flash video in 2021.

-FLV is usually encoded with the Adobe Flash encoder and use the Sorenson Spark or the VP6 codec.
+FLV was usually encoded with the Adobe Flash encoder using the Sorenson Spark or the VP6 codec.

-Playback is through the Flash Player which is available as a plugin in web borwsers.
+Playback was through the Flash Player which was available as a plugin in web browsers before Adobe ended support for it.

-Whatever video file format is uploaded to a video sharing or streaming site is usually converted to the FLV format so that it’s compatible across different web platforms.
+Whatever video file format uploaded to a video sharing or streaming site was usually converted to the FLV format so that was compatible across different web platforms.

 Open FLV Files and Play Them With These Free Media Players